proycon/foliadocserve/README.rst

 The **ADD** action almost always requires a target expression::

- ADD pos WITH class "n" FOR mydocument.word.3
+ ADD pos WITH class "n" FOR ID mydocument.word.3

 Multiple targets may be specified, comma delimited::

- ADD pos WITH class "n" FOR mydocument.word.3 , myword.document.word.25
+ ADD pos WITH class "n" FOR ID mydocument.word.3 , ID myword.document.word.25

 The target expression can again contain a **WHERE** filter::